clayne/hacktical-c/README.md

 I've been writing code for fun on a mostly daily basis since I got a Commodore 64 for Christmas in 1985, professionally in different roles/companies since 1998.

-I started out with Basic on the Commodore 64, went on to learn Assembler on an Amiga 500, Pascal on PC; C++, Modula-3, Prolog, Ruby, Python, Perl, JavaScript, Common Lisp, Java, Forth, Haskell, SmallTalk, Go, C#, Swift.
+I started out with Basic on the Commodore 64, went on to learn Assembler on an Amiga 500, Pascal on PC; C++, Modula-3, Prolog, Ruby, Python, Perl, JavaScript, Common Lisp, Java, Erlang, Forth, Haskell, SmallTalk, Go, C#, Swift.

 For a long time, I didn't pay much attention to C; the language felt primitive, especially compared to C++.
 But gradually over time, I realized that the worst enemy in software is complexity, and started taking C more seriously.